TABLE OF CONTENTS

 The next step is to review insurance plans offered on the marketplace.
 You can use a tool on the site to compare up to three plans side-by-side.
 Healthcare.gov provides information about each plan, including monthly premiums, annual deductibles, and your coinsurance.
 Once you find the plan that you like best, you can enroll for coverage.

-Nine insurance companies offer individual coverage in Michigan:
+Several insurance companies offer individual coverage in Michigan:

 The enrollment process is the same whether you choose an individual policy or insurance for your entire family.
 Before you decide what type of policy you’d like to shop for, consider: